The correct Folic acid dose during pregnancy along with overall nutritional support is essential for proper fetal

 Folic acid is a B vitamin (B9) and is required by the body (as are all vitamins) for normal growth and development.

-- The optimal Folic acid dose during pregnancy is often discussed because of the association of folic acid deficiency and birth defects, most notably, spina bifida and other forms of neural tube defects.
+- The optimal Folic acid dose during pregnancy is often discussed because of the association between folic acid deficiency and birth defects, most notably, spina bifida and other forms of neural tube defects.

 - There have been some studies to suggest that folic acid may also help prevent heart defects and cleft lip and palate.